aldryn/aldryn-docs/docs/tutorial/web/files-and-images.rst

    :width: 25%

 To explore the basic use of Django Filer, we'll start by changing an existing image.
-Find an image in a page, and hover over it in *Draft mode* - you'll see the indicator that shows this is an *Image*.
+Find an image in a page, and hover over it in *Edit mode* - you'll see the indicator that shows this is an *Image*.

 Double-click to open the plugin.